 February Half Term is packed with activities designed to fill children’s minds with skills that will set them up for a scientific future – delivered in a fun and focussed setting by a lively team of educational entertainers.
-Expect art, automata and alchemy.
+With shows, workshops and demonstrations, expect art, automata and alchemy.

 Brighton Science Festival’s famous funfair-with-a-twist, coming to a town near you.
 It looks like a funfair – it is a funfair, but with a little bit of science that’s sneaked in.
-Expect dive-bombing seagulls, machines that can shrink you to the size of a pin, Incredible Machines, weird sounds, funny smells, and sideshows guaranteed to enthral and entertain: Find out more
+Expect dive-bombing seagulls, machines that can shrink you to the size of a pin, Incredible Machines, weird sounds, funny smells, and sideshows guaranteed to enthrall and entertain.

 The mission of Brighton Science Festival is to bring the world’s best science to Brighton, and to bring Brighton’s best science to the world.
 We roam Sussex and further afield, visiting youth clubs, scout huts, community centres, bus shelters, anywhere, making sure everyone has access to as much science as possible.
 Why?
 Because science is cool.
-I mean, sometimes minus 273.15º celsius.
+I mean, sometimes -273.15º celsius.